hpanchausc/SMS-Marketing/README.md

 *   Record positive/negative feedback on backend server.
 *   Technologies Used: React, Node.JS, MongoDBAtlas, Heroku, Stripe, Twilio, Google OAuth 2.0.

-## Project Status

-This is a 3-month project which is currently in its final stages of development.
-The only feature left to implement is to integrate webhooks in order to record positive/negative feedack of each customer in the database.

 ## Flow of Application

 ### 1. Admin signs up via Google OAuth